 Dixie State University Library (DSUL) circulates materials to all Dixie State University students as part of their student fees.
 Faculty and staff may be issued non-expiring cards for the term of their hire.
 Circulation periods are set by library staff with input from the faculty library committee and are based on borrower type.
-Rules regarding circulation are posted at the circulation desk as are those that govern overdue fines or charges for vandalism or theft.
+Rules regarding circulation are posted at the circulation desk as are those that govern charges for overdue or lost items, vandalism or theft.
 These rules are also available in our Dixie State University Rules and Procedures Manual.

 Instructors may put library items or their own materials on Reserve.
 These items may be used in the library for a limited amount of time, unless designated overnight by the instructor.
 Rules regarding Reserve are also available in the DSUL Manual.

 Members of the community may use the library resources provided they do not infringe upon the rights of students to obtain information.

 Certain materials such as microforms, Reference, Special Collections or any item from the Archives do not circulate.
 Special permission must be given by the library director to use these materials outside of the library; and in the case of Special Collections and Archives, in-house use is subject to guidelines in the DSUL manual.

 All circulation records of the DSUL are quasi-public only, and information contained therein shall not be given to any member of the public other than the borrower to whom the information pertains, except pursuant to such process, order, or subpoena as may be authorized by law.
 Upon receipt of such process, order, or subpoena, the document served upon the library shall be reviewed by the university’s legal counsel and approval given before the information is released.